jurkovicmartin/Smartwatch-Data-Analysis/README.md

 <img src="README_img/plots/comb_hist.png" title="Combined histograms" alt="Combined histograms">

 ## Showcase of different clusters
-Just a showcase of applying different number of clusters **without the additional analysis**.
+Just a showcase of using different number of clusters **without the additional analysis**.

 *Data separated into 2 clusters*